-Earle, a Republican, was the representative for South Carolina's 7th congressional district from 1819 to 1821.
+Earle was the representative for South Carolina’s 7th congressional district and was a Republican.
+He served from 1819 to 1821.

 From Dec 1805 to Mar 1821, Earle missed 242 of 1,077 roll call votes, which is 22.5%.
 This is worse than the median of 14.1% among the lifetime records of representatives serving in Mar 1821.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|